RositaJUqueio/Fix_My_Code_Challenge/README.md

-i

-You have a captain's log due before 2022-09-11 (in 1 day)!
-Log it now!

-0x00.
-Fix my code

-Debugging

- By: Guillaume

- Weight: 1

- Project will start Sep 5, 2022 6:00 AM, must end by Sep 19, 2022 6:00 AM

- was released at Sep 8, 2022 6:00 PM

- An auto review will be launched at the deadline

 Background Context

 Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!